![]() The platform at Amritsar before departure of the Shane Punjab Express for Delhi... |

 Sleeper Class (SL)

-2nd class seats (2S = reserved or II = unreserved)
+2nd class seats (2S = reserved or GN = unreserved)

 Indrail pass agency SD Enterprises reports that Indian Railways discontinued the Indrail pass scheme at the end of 2017.
 A quite incredible decision, given the difficulty of booking Indian train tickets.
 You will now need to book an itinerary as point to point tickets, either through a reliable agency such as 12go.asia or online as above.

-Here's what I personally think is the absolute best itinerary around Northern India, taking you to an amazing variety of classic Indian cities in as little as 2 weeks.
-Highlight after highlight in a 2-week itinerary!
+Here's what I personally consider the best itinerary around Northern India, taking in an amazing variety of classic Indian cities in as little as 2 weeks.
+Highlight after highlight in a 2-week itinerary.
 If you have longer to spare, add an extra day or two here and there and/or add one more Rajasthani city, Udaipur.

 -